Digbyswift/Digbyswift.Notifier/README.md

 ## Build

-To build enter `npx electron-forge make`.
+To build enter `npm run make`.
 This will build an executable located in the `/out` folder.

 ## Running the app